CoVillaf/Fourier-Cpp/README.md

 ## PDF

-You can check the original paper [here](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.161.9102&rep=rep1&type=pdf), I won't touch it anymore.
+You can check the original paper [here](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.161.9102&rep=rep1&type=pdf).
 ## License

 The code is provided under the BSD license.